ZapoVerde/RoboSmith/docs/Construction/Task 2_1-Specification- Git Worktree Manager Service.md

  * Represents the outcome of a conflict scan.
  */
 export type ConflictScanResult =
-  | {
+  | { status: 'CLEAR' }
-      status: 'CLEAR';
-    }
-  | {
+  | { status: 'CLASH', conflictingSessionId: string, conflictingFiles: string[] };
-      status: 'CLASH';
-      conflictingSessionId: string;
-      conflictingFiles: string[];
-    };
 ```

 ## 3. Component Specification

 ### Component: GitWorktreeManager
-*   **Architectural Role:** Orchestrator (for Git Operations)
+*   **Architectural Role:** Orchestrator (for Git Operations & Workspace State)
 *   **Core Responsibilities:**
+    *   **NEW: Perform a startup reconciliation loop** to synchronize its state with the file system, handling "zombie" and "ghost" worktrees.
     *   Manage the lifecycle of all Git worktrees, including creation, tracking, and removal.
-    *   Maintain an in-memory manifest of all active `WorktreeSession` objects.
+    *   **NEW: Persist its manifest of active `WorktreeSession` objects** using the `vscode.ExtensionContext.globalState` API.
-    *   Execute the proactive "seed file" conflict scan to identify high-risk modification overlaps between sessions.
+    *   Execute the proactive "seed file" conflict scan to identify high-risk modification overlaps.
     *   Abstract all `git` command-line executions into a robust, error-handling API.
-    *   Provide a mechanism to retrieve the state of all currently active sessions.

 *   **Public API (TypeScript Signature):**
     ```typescript